 Many of us have had occasion over the past year to be grateful for what digital technologies afford us.
-And as we’ve leaned on digital communication tools to work, socialize, and relax, we’ve also learned a little more about how important strong cybersecurity practices can be.
+And as we’ve leaned on digital communication tools to work, socialize, and relax, we’ve also learned a little more about how important strong cybersecurity in 2021 practices can be.

 So, what can you do in 2021 to protect yourself from cyber-attacks?
 For the most part, good cybersecurity practices haven’t changed.
 If you’re diligent with software updates, password management, and using two-factor authentication, you’ll prevent many attacks.
 Install a strong security suite and know the signs that you’re being targeted by a social engineering attack.
 With the right precautions, you can keep your devices safe even as you ease back into normal life this summer.